robin-raymond/zax.io/basics.md

 duodecimal := d'1234567890AB'   // becomes a base-12 number
 hexadecimal := h'ABC123'        // becomes a base-16 number

+string := 'no escapes exist in string'

-asciiString := ascii'some ascii string'
+asciiString := ascii'some ascii string with escapes\n'

+wstring := w"no escapes exist in w string"

+unicode := unicode"some unicode strings with escapes\n"

 utf8String := utf8'utf8 string does not have escape sequences ' \
               'as remains "as is".'